 In 2008, the CMOs from the Minnesota Twins, Pomodoro Restaurants, Bluefly, and several other companies collaborated with Kent to write the book Maximizing Your Marketing Efforts: Leading CMOs on Overcoming Budget Constraints, Positioning Your Brand, and Harnessing Creativity for Thomson Reuters/Aspatore Books.
 It features advice related to overcoming budget constraints, positioning brands, and harnessing creativity.

-Kent also has been quoted in several new books on marketing and leadership, including Running the Gauntlet: Essential Business Lessons to Lead, Drive Change, and Grow Profits by former Kodak CMO Jeffrey Hayzlett and The Social Employee: How Great Companies Make Social Media Work by employee branding experts Cheryl and Mark Burgess.
+Kent also has been quoted in several new books on marketing and leadership, including Running the Gauntlet: Essential Business Lessons to Lead, Drive Change, and Grow Profits by former Kodak CMO Jeffrey Hayzlett, The Social Employee: How Great Companies Make Social Media Work by employee branding experts Cheryl and Mark Burgess, and The Growth Secret: Growth Hacking and Digital Marketing at Its Best by Roberto Liccardo.
 In addition, Kent recently wrote the foreword for a new e-book from Virtual Logistics entitled A Thought Leadership Guide to Big Data.

 Magazines, Websites, and Blogs

-- 13 Marketing Trends for 2017 that B2B Marketers Need to Understand (Forbes.com)
+- 13 Marketing Trends for 2017 that B2B Marketers Need to Understand (Forbes)

 - Top CMO Influencers: Who Are They and What Can You Learn from Them?
-(Forbes.com)
+(Forbes)

 - An Example of Setting Up a Marketing Dashboard With Actionable KPIs (Smart Insights)